BlackCatDevelopment/catCalendar/README.md

 catCalendar for Black Cat CMS
 ===============================

+## NOTE: Working in progress
+This is work in progress currently...
+Do not install ;-)

 This is an add on for Black Cat CMS.
 An add on to integrate a calendar in BlackCat CMS